Cathy112/590-Audio-Classification/README.md

 ## How to Use
 The entire notebook contains the functions to pre-process the specified dataset, define a Convolutional Neural Network Model and to train the model with the data.
 The model and the trained weights are saved into specified files.

 At the end of the notebook, you have a part that you can load the model and the pretrained weights.
 And use the next cell to load user specified sound clip.
-The sound clip need to last about 2s, and the part containing information need to be within the 2s part.
+The sound clip needs to last about 2s, and the part containing information needs to be within the 2s part.

 ## Data Pre-processing